"She needs to quit": Karma President advises Naana Jane, shares prophecy in vid

 It all happened after Karma President was told that Jane Naana Opoku-Agyemang had donated her four-month salary to the Ghana Medical Trust Fund.

-Karma President in a video sighted by YEN.com.gh on Facebook seemed none too pleased about the benevolent gesture by the Vice President but went ahead to shed light on the vision he had about her.
+In a video sighted by YEN.com.gh on Karma President's Facebook page, the controversial man of God seemed none too pleased about the benevolent gesture by the Vice President, but went ahead to shed light on the vision he had about her.

 He advised the 73-year-old woman to step down from her role as Vice President because, in the spiritual realm, he still foresaw her in a hospital bed.